wmo-im/wis2-topic-hierarchy/README.md

 The WIS 2.0 topic hierarchy has been developed according to the classification of the Earth System domains in Annex 1 of Resolution 1 Cg-Ext(2021), and is managed in two parts:

 1. primary topic levels (levels 1-8): topic structure to be applied by all data and services in WIS 2.0.
 These levels are managed by the WMO Secretariat
-2. domain specific topic subcategory levels (level 9 and beyond): topic structure defined by domain experts and user communities.
+2. domain specific topic subcategory levels (level 9 and beyond): topic structure proposed by domain experts and user communities.
 Note that the number of levels in this part may vary according to the requirements of various domains

 The primary topic levels are described in the following table: